Teaching strategies to enhance learning

 Teaching critical thinking

 Critical thinking is a key attribute for 21st-century graduates.
-In her resource, Sarah Birrell Ivory, a lecturer in climate change and business strategy, draws on her definition of it as “a cognitive process of actively and carefully evaluating the reasoning and evidence behind knowledge and arguments and developing defensible knowledge and arguments ourselves” to offer her insight into critical thinking teaching methods for beginners that have the potential to achieve outstanding results.
+In her resource, Sarah Birrell Ivory, a lecturer in climate change and business strategy, draws on her definition of it as “a cognitive process of actively and carefully evaluating the reasoning and evidence behind knowledge and arguments and developing defensible knowledge and arguments ourselves” to offer insight into critical thinking teaching methods for beginners that have the potential to achieve outstanding results.

 By Miranda Prynne, 16 February, 2022